stationgithub/google-docs-to-airtable-sync/README.md

 Google Docs → Airtable Sync (Apps Script)
 A small Google Apps Script setup that syncs structured fields from a Google Doc into Airtable.

+## Why this exists

+Teams often manage projects in Google Docs while tracking status and visibility in Airtable.

+In practice, this breaks down because:
+- project context lives in free-form documents
+- status systems require structured fields
+- manual updates drift or get skipped
+- existing integrations either flatten context or require heavy configuration

+This pattern treats the Google Doc as the source of truth and uses a lightweight contract to sync only the fields that matter.

+The result is:
+- minimal per-document setup
+- predictable updates
+- clear ownership
+- no manual data entry loops

 ## What it syncs

 - `DocId` (Google Doc ID)